-This manual provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
-This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
-You may have to contact your state driver licensing authority for additional information.
+This manual provides driver license testing information for Wisconsin drivers who wish to obtain a Commercial Driver License (CDL).
+This manual does not provide information on all federal and state requirements needed before you can drive a Commercial Motor Vehicle (CMV).